browserengineering/book/book/animations.md

 the compositing algorithm---and use of the GPU---is not free, if you have to constantly re-upload display lists and re-raster all the time.

-Avoiding compositing is relatively simple in concept: keep track of what is animating, and re-run `draw` with different visual effect transform or opacity parameters on the `CompositedLayer`s that are animating.
+Avoiding raster (and also the compositing algorithm) is relatively simple in
+concept: keep track of what is animating, and re-run `draw` with different visual effect transform or opacity parameters on the `CompositedLayer`s that are animating.

 Let's accomplish that.
 It will have multiple parts, starting with the main thread.